-COMPONENT 1-Core Knowledge 50% Exam (100 marks) A mix of short answer, structured and extended writing questions assessing candidates' knowledge of five specific areas plus assessment of in depth knowledge and understanding of one of the following topics:-

-Paper and boards, Natural and Manufactured timber, Fibres and textiles, Ferrous and non-Ferrous metal, Thermosetting and Thermoforming plastics.
+COMPONENT 1-Core Knowledge 50% Exam (100 marks) A mix of short answer, structured and extended writing questions assessing candidates' knowledge of five specific areas plus assessment of in depth knowledge and understanding of one of the following topics:- Paper and boards, Natural and Manufactured timber, Fibres and textiles, Ferrous and non-Ferrous metal, Thermosetting and Thermoforming plastics.

 COMPONENT 2-Designing and making principles 50% Design & Make task (100 marks) based on a given task or situation.
-You will have to write your own design brief, design solutions and manufacture a prototype using Textiles, Resistant Materials or Graphic Materials.
+You will have to write your own design brief, design solutions and manufacture a prototype using your Textiles or Product Design skills depending on the practical focus that you have chosen to study.